syzodidntmakeit/kawaiiserver/filebrowser/README.md

-# FileBrowser on KawaiiServer
+# Trilium Notes on KawaiiServer

-A lightweight, web-based file manager that gives you direct access to your server's file system through a beautiful web interface.
-Perfect for quick file management and downloads!
+A self-hosted, privacy-focused knowledge management system powered by Trilium Notes and Cloudflare Tunnel.

 ## ✨ What This Achieves

-- **Web-Based File Management**: Access your server's files from any browser
+- **Your Personal Knowledge Base**: Organize notes, ideas, and information in a hierarchical structure
-- **Zero-Open Ports**: Uses Cloudflare Tunnel for secure external access
+- **Zero-Open Ports**: Uses Cloudflare Tunnel for secure external access without exposing your server to the internet
-- **Simple & Fast**: Lightweight alternative to full-featured solutions like Nextcloud
-- **Direct Filesystem Access**: Manage files and folders directly on your server
+- **Rich Note-Taking**: Supports formatted text, images, code snippets, and more
+- **Sync Across Devices**: Access your notes from anywhere with automatic synchronization
+- **Kawaii Organization**: Keep all your thoughts and information neatly organized and secure

 ## 🚀 Prerequisites